Profile wrapping basics

-Profile wrapping is a surface finishing process that offers a large choice of different patterns, colours and qualities, going from paper to PVC (Polyvinyl chloride), PP (Polypropylen) or – more classic – veneer and other suitable material.
+Profile wrapping is a surface finishing process that offers a large choice of different patterns, colours and qualities, going from paper to PVC (polyvinyl chloride), PP (polypropylene) or – more classic – veneer and other suitable material.

 The main applications of profile wrapping are:

 - pvc processing industries (production of furniture, window manufacturing,…)

 That is why this kind of surface finishing quickly adapts to new trends in decoration – whether it is a certain wood type, concrete or metal look.

 Several decades ago, a decorative surface - mainly wood veneer - was manually laminated onto a substrate.
 The increasing demand for furniture at the beginning of the 1960s was the incentive to invent a profile wrapping machine.

 Apart from this, the cost and price pressure as well as the requirements of the customers regarding the surface design played a substantial role.

 Since the process ennobles, among others, residual materials like wood chips converted to mdf profiles, it supports an economic and sustainable furniture production.